Garbaz/Blog/index.md

 # Index

-(I update most blog posts regularly, the dates shown are just the initial publishing)
+(I tend to update blog posts a lot, the dates shown are just the initial publishing)